Fidelity Strange Correlators for Average Symmetry-Protected Topological Phases: Fidelity Strange Correlator

-We can construct an example of fermionic ASPT which is analogous to the bosonic example above.
-In the fermionic case, we decorate the Ising domain walls with a Majorana chain with the anti-periodic boundary condition.
-More precisely, on each link of the triangular lattice, we put 2 Majorana modes, labeled $\chi_A$ and $\chi_B$, forming a complex fermion $c=(\chi_A+i\chi_B)/2$.
-If an Ising domain wall goes through the link, the 2 Majorana modes will be paired with Majoranas from neighboring links.
-Otherwise, they pair up locally.
-For a demonstration, see Fig. \ref{DWdecoration2}.
+We also construct an example of fermionic ASPT in $2d$ with $1d$-decoration.
+The example is the averaged version of $2d$ fermionic SPT with unitary $\mathbb{Z}_2$ symmetry \cite{KITAEVanyon}.
+The decorated domain wall wavefunction is similar to the boson case shown in Fig. \ref{DWdecoration}.
+On the links of the triangular lattice, we put 2 Majorana modes, labeled $\chi_A$ and $\chi_B$, forming a complex fermion $c=(\chi_A+i\chi_B)/2$.
+For Majorana modes on an Ising domain wall, they form a $1d$ topological superconductor \cite{1Dfermion,2DTSC, DWfermion1, DWfermion2}.
+Otherwise, they pair up locally to even parity states.